- What are flags?

-"Hello, This is an automated message from JD Farag Bible Prophecy Forum to let you know that your post was hidden.
+This is an automated message from JD Farag Bible Prophecy Forum to let you know that [your post] was hidden.

-Should your post already fully align with the Code of Conduct, please reply here so that moderators can review this situation as soon as they are available.
-Your patience is appreciated.
+If after review you consider your post is in compliance with the Code of Conduct and/or are confused by the flag please reply here so that moderators can review the situation as soon as they are available.